Skip to main content

 Turn 150 Hours Into a Career You’re Proud Of — Right in the Heart of Northern Virginia

 Northern Virginia’s most affluent zip codes are filled with clients who take their nails seriously.
 Tysons.
 McLean.
 Vienna.
 Reston.
 These are communities where quality beauty services aren’t a luxury — they’re a lifestyle.
-AVI Career Training’s 150-hour Nail Technology program puts you in the middle of that market, fully licensed, fully prepared, and ready to build a clientele that pays.
+AVI Career Training’s 150-hour Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) program puts you in the middle of that market, fully licensed, fully prepared, and ready to build a clientele that pays.

 Whether you’re picking up your first career or pivoting out of one that stopped serving you, this is the fastest legitimate path to a rewarding, creative, flexible trade in the DMV.